 Any exemptions granted are not taken into account in determining whether the exam is passed with distinction.
-The minimum credits required in order to determine whether the Master's exam is passed with distinction are:

-- a.
-80 ECTS credits of the core programme and the country specific module or - b.
-60 ECTS credits of the core programme and the thesis module.
+The minimum credits required in order to determine whether the exam is passed with distinction are: 80 ECTS credits of the core programme and the country specific module.